The new year is almost here! What are your plans for your child care center in 2024?

 Finally, realize that six new customers is your goal, but spend more time focusing on the processes you’ll put in place to achieve it than the actual number itself.
 In other words, concentrate on the events you’ll attend and the ads you’ll run.

-And take advantage of Procare’s new Insights feature that allows your center to see what the enrollment is in a room and/or program, as well as identify areas that have open capacity.
+And take advantage of Procare’s Insights feature that allows your center to see what the enrollment is in a room and/or program, as well as identify areas that have open capacity.
 It also highlights which offerings need additional staff to remain compliant with ratio requirements.

 You will know which programs are in highest demand and what openings are available for interested families.